BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 This objective requires the player to write a certain "password" in chat.
 The password consits of a prefix and the actual secret word:
 Solution: The Cake is a lie!
 ^prefix   ^secret word(s)
-All attempts of a player will be hidden from plublic chat.
+All attempts of a player will be hidden from public chat.
 The prefix can also be disabled:
 The Cake is a lie!   <- This would be correct
 The only downside of this is that all wrong attemtps will be shown in the global chat.

 The objective's instruction string is defined as follows:
 The first argument is the password.
 All `_` characters are replaced with spaces.
 Next follows the prefix.
-If none is set BetonQuest will look up a translatable version from the messages.yml config.
+If no custom prefix is set BetonQuest will look up a translatable version from the *messages.yml* config.
 To completely disable the prefix an empty prefix is required (password:bla prefix: events:...).
 You can also add the `ignoreCase` argument if you want a passwords capitalization ignored.
 This is especially important for regex matching.

 !!! example